resbazSQL/lc-webscraping/_episodes/04-scrapy.md

 {: .output}

-> ## Exercise: Get the two other columns we want.
+> ## Exercise: get the two other columns we want.
 >
 > Now that we are extracting one column.
-Reference the xpaths from your prior code to print out the other columns.
+Reference the XPaths from your prior code to print out the other columns.
 >
 > > ## Solution
 > >